exceedone/exment-manual/docs/install_xampp_mac.md

 - Access the following site and download XAMPP.
 [XAMPP Download](https://www.apachefriends.org/jp/download.html)

-- From XAMPP for OS X, select the item with "PHP7.1" or higher and download it.
+- From XAMPP for OS X, select the item with from "PHP7.3" to "PHP7.4" and download it.
 ※ Please download from the three PHPs from the top.

 ![XAMPP installation screen](img/xampp_mac/xampp_mac1.png)